lukesmmr/prometheus-agent/README.md

   [node_exporter](https://github.com/prometheus/node_exporter) runs in a container using host networking and exports metrics (e.g., from \`/proc\` and \`/sys\`) on port 9100.
 Your main instance (or Prometheus) can scrape these metrics.

 - **Log Collection:**
   [promtail](https://grafana.com/docs/loki/latest/clients/promtail/) tails system logs (from \`/var/log\`) and Docker container logs (from \`/var/lib/docker/containers\`).
-It then pushes them to a Loki endpoint running on your main EC2 instance.
-(Make sure your Grafana Loki—or other log ingress service—is configured to accept logs from this agent.)
+It then pushes them securely over HTTPS to a Loki endpoint running behind a reverse proxy.
+Authentication is handled via basic auth.

 - **Connectivity Checker:**
   A simple Alpine-based container pings your main instance's private IP periodically.
 This is useful for alerting if network connectivity fails.